jcmgray/quimb/docs/matrix/matrix-distributed parallelism - mpi.md

 ## MPI pool

-The pool of MPI workers is generated automatically for special functions that require it, but can also be explicitly used with {func}`~quimb.get_mpi_pool` for other simple parallel tasks that will then scale to multi-node cluster settings.
+The pool of MPI workers is generated automatically for special functions that require it, but can also be explicitly used with {func}`.get_mpi_pool` for other simple parallel tasks that will then scale to multi-node cluster settings.

 See the {ref}`examples` for a demonstration of this.